owachob/segmenteveryzircon/README.md

 ## Acknowledgements

 This work is in collaboration with Daniel Stockli, Zoltan Sylvester, and Matthew Malkowski.
 Special thanks to Daniel Ruiz-Arriaga, Sandra Juarez-Zuniga, and Rachel Kramer for training images.
 Thank you to Rowan Martindale and Lisa Stockli for the imaging resources and helpful discussions.
+This work was made possible by the [UTChron Lab](https://www.jsg.utexas.edu/utchron-lab/) at the Jackson School of Geosciences, the University of Texas at Austin.

 ## License